 2.3 Content Creation Facts and Stats

 Content is a term that combines everything you create and post on your website or social media.
 It is by far the best way to attract customers and ensure your positive online presence.
-If you want to utilize your copy to its fullest potential, you not only have to do a killer job with your keyword research but also need to look deeper into your audience.
+If you want to utilize your copy to its fullest potential, you need to do a killer job with your keyword research and look deeper into your audience.
 The following stats will reveal what kind of content people are drawn to and expect to see on a well-maintained website.

 21. 30% of Google searches made from a mobile device contain a location.

 22. Having a blog on your website can improve indexation rates by more than 434%